Strivin0311/long-llms-learning/methodology/extrapolative_pes.md

 \end{align}
 $$

+* **RoPE**.
 Some variants have recently emerged, including trainable embeddings to learn an embedding mapping and relative embeddings based on relative positions.
 Among them, Rotary PE ([RoPE](#roformer-enhanced-transformer-with-rotary-position-embedding-read)) applies a rotation operation on a complex field (see the equation below) instead of an addition to $Q, K$ based on absolute positions, where it shares the same basis function as SinPE.

 $$
 \begin{align}